 - Each new Club is liable for payment of New Club Entry Fees at the time of its application.
 These fees will be composed of a non-refundable equity payment and a performance bond.
 The performance bond or any remaining part of it may be refunded at the end of the Club's two year probationary period or when the Club retires from the OCSL whichever comes first.
 New Clubs which fail to meet the conditions of the OCSL shall be expelled and subject to non-re-admittance and to forfeiture of their entry fees.

 Note - The LMB may, in exceptional circumstances, waive the Equity component, but not the Performance Bond component.

 4. Each member Club shall forward to the OCSL office with its application a listing of Club officials/contacts including home, work, e-mail and facsimile phone numbers where applicable.
 Subsequent changes shall be communicated to the OCSL office in writing within two (2) working days of the effective date of those changes.
 Any Club which fails to do so will be held responsible for any misdirection of communications.

-5. Correspondence will be handled according to the current Correspondence Policy.
+5. Correspondence will be handled according to the current Communication Policy.

 7. A member may be fined, censured, suspended or expelled from Membership for cause and only after charges have been laid in accordance with the OCSL’s rules and regulations and a hearing held in accordance with the OCSL’s rules and regulations and the OSA’s published rules.
 A Member whose Membership has been suspended loses all rights of Membership until the suspension has been terminated.